olcf/hands-on-with-frontier/challenges/GPU_Matrix_Multiply/README.md

 Let's break it down:

-`hipblasHandle_t handle`: This variable contains the state of the function.
+`hipblasHandle_t handle` : This variable contains the state of the function.
 If you wanted to, you could write a test based on this variable to see if the function completed its calculation successfully.

-`hipblasOperation_t transA` and `hipblasOperation_t transB`: These arguments have specific options that control how you use matrices A and B. For example, you can use them as they are entered or use the transpose of either.
+`hipblasOperation_t transA` and `hipblasOperation_t transB` : These arguments have specific options that control how you use matrices A and B. For example, you can use them as they are entered or use the transpose of either.
 Since we are solving C = A × B, we just want to use them as they are.
 The option for that is `HIPBLAS_OP_N`.

-`int m`, `int n`, `int k`: These are the dimensions of your matrices.
+`int m`, `int n`, `int k` : These are the dimensions of your matrices.

-`const double *alpha`: This is a pointer to the scalar alpha.
+`const double *alpha` : This is a pointer to the scalar alpha.

-`const double *AP`:This is a pointer to matrix A on the GPU.
+`const double *AP` : This is a pointer to matrix A on the GPU.

-`int lda`: This represents the leading dimension of matrix A.
+`int lda` : This represents the leading dimension of matrix A.

-`const double *BP`: This is a pointer to matrix B on the GPU.
+`const double *BP` : This is a pointer to matrix B on the GPU.

-`int ldb`: This represents the leading dimension of matrix B.
+`int ldb` : This represents the leading dimension of matrix B.

-`const double *beta`:This is a pointer to the scalar beta.
+`const double *beta` : This is a pointer to the scalar beta.

-`double *CP`: This is a pointer to the double-precision matrix C on the GPU.
+`double *CP` : This is a pointer to the double-precision matrix C on the GPU.

-`int ldc`: This represents the leading dimension of matrix C.
+`int ldc` : This represents the leading dimension of matrix C.

-Your job is to look at the code in `cpu_gpu_dgemm.cpp` and see if you can match the already existing variables to the arguments outlined above in the `hipblasDgemm` explanation.
+Your job is to look at the code in `cpu_gpu_dgemm.cpp` and see if you can match the already existing variables to the arguments outlined above in the `hipblasDgemm` call.

-Hints

-* A good place to start is to observe how the variables declared in the code map to the `cblasDgemm` arguments in the CPU version of Dgemm that is already correctly implemented in the code.
-* If you are still unsure how the declared variables map to arguments in the functions, you may want to look up `cblasDgemm` and see how its arguments appear in the documentation, then compare those to the implemented `cblasDgemm` in the code.
-* Next, look for the variable declarations made specifically for the GPU (device).
-Consider where those might fit in the `hipblasDgemm` arguments.
-Remember that you do not need to perform a transpose operation on the matrices, so the `hipblasOperation_t` arguments should be set to `HIPBLAS_OP_N`.
-* Pointers

-In the code we:
-` /* Allocate memory for d_A, d_B, d_C on GPU ----------------------------------------*/
-    double *d_A, *d_B, *d_C;' `

-Here:
- 1. `d_A` is a pointer to a double, holding the address of matrix A in device memory.
-This is typically what you pass to the GPU because passing the address takes less time than passing the values of the matrix.
-2. `*d_A` is the dereferenced pointer.
-It accesses the value stored at the memory address held by `d_A`.
-3. `&d_A` is the address of the pointer itself in memory.

-* Note that `hipblasDgemm` expects pointers for `alpha` and `beta`, but `alpha` and `beta` are declared as regular doubles for the CPU in the code.
-You must pass the addresses of `alpha` and `beta` in `hipblasDgemm`